 \section{Performance Study}

-\textbf{Datasets.} To demonstrate the generalization capability of TRUST-VL, we evaluate the model on a diverse collection of in-domain and out-of-domain datasets covering textual, visual, and cross-modal distortions (see Table~\ref{tab:dataset_distribution}). {\it In-domain datasets} include MMFakeBench \cite{liu2025mmfakebench}, which features mixed distortion types; Factify2 \cite{suryavardan2023factify2}, a textual fact-checking benchmark supporting multimodal claim verification; DGM\textsuperscript{4}-Face \cite{shao2023dgm}, focused on detecting deepfake-powered facial manipulations such as face swap and face attribution; and NewsCLIPpings \cite{luo2021newsclippings}, the largest synthetic benchmark for out-of-context (OOC) misinformation detection through replacing the images in the original claims with retrieved images that are semantically related but belong to different news events. {\it Out-of-domain datasets} include MOCHEG \cite{yao2023mocheg}, a textual misinformation dataset with journalist-provided claim verifications; Fakeddit-M \cite{nakamura2020fakeddit}, a Reddit-sourced visual misinformation dataset under the Manipulated Content category (e.g., images are digitally edited); and VERITE \cite{papadopoulos2024verite}, a real-world OOC benchmark, featuring modality-balanced image-text pairs.
-We evaluate model performance using binary classification metrics, including Accuracy (Acc.) and macro-F1.
+\textbf{Datasets.} To demonstrate the generalization capability of TRUST-VL, we evaluate the model on a diverse collection of in-domain and out-of-domain datasets covering textual, visual, and cross-modal distortions (see Table~\ref{tab:dataset_distribution}). {\it In-domain datasets} include MMFakeBench \cite{liu2025mmfakebench} which has mixed distortion types; Factify2 \cite{suryavardan2023factify2}, a fact-checking benchmark for multimodal claim verification; DGM\textsuperscript{4}-Face \cite{shao2023dgm}, focused on detecting deepfake-powered facial manipulations such as face swaps; and NewsCLIPpings \cite{luo2021newsclippings}, the largest synthetic benchmark for out-of-context (OOC) misinformation detection, created by replacing the images in original claims with semantically related but event-mismatched images. {\it Out-of-domain datasets} include MOCHEG \cite{yao2023mocheg}, a textual misinformation dataset with journalist-verified claims; Fakeddit-M \cite{nakamura2020fakeddit}, a Reddit-sourced visual distortion dataset under the Manipulated Content category (e.g., digitally edited images); and VERITE \cite{papadopoulos2024verite}, a real-world OOC benchmark with modality-balanced image-text pairs.

 \textbf{Baselines.} We compare TRUST-VL with both general-purpose VLMs and specialized misinformation detectors.
 For {\it general-purpose VLMs}, we include BLIP-2 \cite{li2023blip2}, InstructBLIP \cite{dai2023instructblip}, LLaVA \cite{liu2023visual}, LLaVA-NeXT \cite{li2024llavanext}, xGen-MM \cite{xue2024xgenmm}, and Qwen2-VL \cite{wang2024qwen2vl}, which are all open-source VLMs primarily designed for multimodal understanding and reasoning tasks.
 We also include GPT-4o \cite{openai2024gpt4o} and o1 \cite{openai2024o1}, two advanced closed-source VLMs.
 For {\it specialized misinformation detectors}, we consider SNIFFER \cite{qi2024sniffer}, an explainable VLM-based detector for OOC misinformation through a two-stage instruction; MMD-Agent \cite{liu2025mmfakebench}, a multi-agent framework that utilizes VLMs for three sequential stages of veracity checking, and LRQ-FACT \cite{beigi2024lrqfact}, a fact-checking system based on a multi-LLM architecture that improves context reasoning.